OF THE UNITARIAN CHURCH IN CHARLESTON

 D. Buildings and Grounds

-H. Religious Education
+G. Religious Education

-I. Social Justice
+H. Social Justice

-Each year no later than February, the Vestry Vice-Chair, in conjunction with the Chair of the Budget and Finance Committee shall call a meeting of the Program Council for the purpose of ascertaining their financial needs and plans.
-The detailed budget, after approval by the Vestry, shall be mailed to each Corporate member of the Congregation at least two (2) weeks prior to the Annual meeting and the acceptance, modification or rejection shall occur at this meeting.
+Each year no later than December, the Vestry Vice-Chair, in conjunction with the Chair of the Budget and Finance Committee shall call a meeting of the Program Council for the purpose of ascertaining their financial needs and plans.
+The detailed budget, after approval by the Vestry, shall be mailed to each member of the Congregation at least two (2) weeks prior to the Annual meeting and the acceptance, modification or rejection shall occur at this meeting.